 The application for Summer 2014 courses will be made available on Monday, March 17.
 The registration deadline for summer course audit participants is Friday, May 9 at 5 p.m.

 COMMUNITY AUDIT ENROLLMENT PROCESS

 Step 1: Complete your registration – Click HERE for your online application

 Once your application is received, the Office of Alumni Relations will verify your age and residence and ensure that your preferred course is open.
 If all conditions are met, a request will be sent to the Office of the Registrar to enroll you in the course.
-Please note that community audit registration occurs during the first two weeks of classes for the fall and spring semesters and only for courses which have not reached their enrollment limits.
+Please note that actual course enrollment occurs during the first two weeks of classes for the fall and spring semesters and only for courses which have not reached their enrollment limits.